NotANewt/chatterbox/README.md

 ## Links

 - Here is the repo: [NotANewt/Chatterbox](https://github.com/NotANewt/chatterbox)
+- Here is a link to the first part of the video walkthrough: [Video Walkthrough/ User Routes](https://drive.google.com/file/d/1RzQVb0jvjtgxp3KlcHovFtPqqFT7M8o_/view)
-- Here is a link to the video walkthrough: [NotANewt/video walkthrough]()
+- Here is a link to the second part of the video walkthrough: [Video Walkthrough/ Thought Routes](https://drive.google.com/file/d/17H95ThrHN-bsVSZ9vKL30l-0POhbxo_E/view)